yoko-vicky/yoko-vicky/README.md

 </p>

 - 🔭 I’m currently working on a lot of projects at [Microverse](https://www.microverse.org/)
-- :apple: I have +7 years experience as a web planner and a web developer.
+- :apple: I have +7 years experience as a digital content producer.

 <!-- <h2 align="center">Recently Stats</h2>